rxsklife/Stringer/README.md

 # Stringer - Multi-threaded Line Grepper
 A Python script that searches for a specific string in a text file and writes the matching lines to an output file.
-The script utilizes multithreading to enhance performance and provides a progress bar to indicate the search progress.

 ## Features